bhutan

 solo travel bhutan

-If you think Bhutanese people aren’t friendly enough and do not speak to foreigners, try one of these places and ask anyone – literally anyone – “how is the new government doing in comparison to the earlier monarch’s rule.”
-They would first puff their cheeks, looking knowingly at each other, and blow out air as if to say, “Now that’s a bit of a question” and then they will launch into a series of lively discussions among themselves.
+If you think Bhutanese people aren’t friendly enough and do not speak to foreigners, try one of these places and ask anyone – literally anyone – “How is the new government doing in comparison to the earlier monarch’s rule.”
+They would first puff their cheeks, looking knowingly at each other, and blow out air as if to say, “Now that’s a bit of a question” and then they would launch into a series of lively discussions among themselves.

 Within minutes the discussions will plunge off into a level of detail that will leave you swivelling your head in bewilderment.